 I am a PhD candidate in Linguistics at the University of Massachusetts, Amherst.
 My research comes in two parts:

 On one side, I’m a fieldworker; my goal is to combine documentary methods with a strong theoretical grounding.
-I work primary in various parts of Africa; at present my research is in South Africa on the Venda language.
+I work primary in various parts of Africa; at present my research is on the Khoekhoe language of Namibia.

 On the other side, I do theoretical work on the syntax-phonology interface.
 My primary interests here include: What is the nature of the linearization algorithm?
 Does prosody play a role in linearization?
 How much syntactic information does the sentence phonology have access to?